 Code: 41 ‘CURLE_FUNCTION_NOT_FOUND’

 Function not found.
-A required zlib function was not found.
+Could not find a required zlib function.

 Code: 42 ‘CURLE_ABORTED_BY_CALLBACK’